 Compensation Committee.
 The Compensation Committee operates pursuant to a written charter that is available to stockholders in the Corporate Governance section of our website at www.gladstonecapital.com.
 The Compensation Committee conducts periodic reviews of our Advisory Agreement and our Administration Agreement to evaluate whether the fees paid to our Adviser and our Administrator under the agreements are in the best interests of us and our stockholders.
-The committee considers in such periodic reviews, among other things, whether the fees paid to our Adviser and our Adviser and our Administrator are reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory and Administration Agreements are being satisfactorily performed.
+The committee considers in such periodic reviews, among other things, whether the fees paid to our Adviser and our Administrator are reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory and Administration Agreements are being satisfactorily performed.
 The Compensation Committee also reviews with management our Compensation Discussion and Analysis to consider whether to recommend that it be included in proxy statements and other filings.
-During the last fiscal year, the Compensation Committee.
-Alternate members of the Compensation Committee serve and participate in meetings of the Compensation Committee only in the event of an absence of a regular member of the Compensation Committee.
+During the last fiscal year, the Compensation Committee was composed of Messrs.
+Outland (Chairperson), Adelgren and Wilkinson.
+Mr. Parker and Mses.
+English and Merrick currently serve as alternate members of the Compensation Committee.
+Alternate members of the Compensation Committee is an absence of a regular member of the Compensation Committee.
 The Compensation Committee met four times during the last fiscal year.